Introduction to Evidence-Driven

 • • • • • • • • • • • •

 “Show me the numbers!”
 “Oh yeah, says who?”
 “Can we really trust this analysis?”
 Expect your receivers to express doubt at times about your claims and conclusions and demand better proof.
-It’s not that they don’t trust you.
-It’s that they need to make sure that the evidence supports a recommended position before taking action.
+It’s not that they don’t trust you; they need to make sure that the evidence supports a recommended position before taking action.
 The stakes are simply too high to proceed without evidence.

 Because the stakes are high in business, competent business communicators know that they need to be evidence-driven.
 Evidence-driven refers to the ability to select, interpret, and present credible and relevant data in a compelling way.
 In this chapter, you will learn strategies for driving your argument forward with evidence.